w3f/Grant-Milestone-Delivery/evaluations/faucet_bot_whisker.md

 Overall, this is a solid project, well docker-compose scripts, and all promised features work as expected.

-Currently only integration tests are available.
+Currently only unit tests are available, and need to integrate with Matrix and Discord to test functionality.

 Hope the documentation will be better in the future.